prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 };
 ```

-On the client side, you can also use the `startTransition` API to execute server actions that do server mutations (call `revalidatePath`, `redirect`, or `revalidateTag` ) and execute the server action directly on button click, for instance, check out how it is implemented for the Follow button
+On the client side, you can also use the `startTransition` API to execute server actions that do server mutations (call `revalidatePath`, `redirect`, or `revalidateTag` ) and execute the server action directly on button click, for instance, check out how it is implemented for the Follow button:

 ```jsx
 const [isPending, startTransition] = React.useTransition();